 Alster lake is a lake i the middle of Hamburg that is nice to talk around.
 From here you have a beautiful view towards Hamburg main city.

 #9.
 Concert Hall Elbphilharmonie

 Elbphilharmonie is Hamburgs newly built concert hall and opera.
 The building, designed by the Swiss architectural firm Herzog & de Meuron is located in the middle of Hamburg’s central Hafencity.
 When you come in here, go to the escalator that you will notice is special, it is namely bent.
 When you come up here you find a nice view where you can walk around the entire building and see Hamburg from above.

 Speicherstadt in Hamburg is a housing complex in the port of Hamburg since 1991 and are a protected heritage building.
 It is the longest warehouse district in the world and is 1.5 kilometers long.
 This is where you usually see beautiful pictures of Hamburg with a small bridge and river between brick houses.
 It is also in one of these buildings you will find Miniature Wunderland.

 Fischmarkt is a market that is only open every sunday morning from 05.00 am to 09.00 am. here comes tourists, the one who likes to be up early in the mornings or partpeople from Reeperbahn that goes directly from there to Fischmarkt to continue dancing and clubbing.

-Have you been to Hamburg, what did you think of the town?
+Have you been to here?
+What did you think of the town?